ywi/lockoutsharing/README.md

 ---

-## 📬 Contact
+## 📬 Contact & Status Tracking
-For any questions or suggestions, feel free to post in the in-game communities.
-If needed, you can contact me directly.
+For any questions or suggestions, status tracking join the Discord Server: https://discord.gg/Q7p98mwSDC/.
-- **Discord**: `@ywi`
+- **Discord Direct Contact**: `@ywi`
 - **In-Game**: Whisper `Ywi-Tarrenmill` (Alliance through being a community member).<br>
 Note: I don’t respond to whispers sent to Ywishare, as I receive a high volume of messages about lockouts.